Programming Intern

 Qualifications & Requirements

-- Training/background in film and media are preferred.
+• Training/background in film and media are preferred.

-- Candidates should be adaptable and self-motivated with the ability to multitask and manage/prioritize deadlines.
+• Candidates should be adaptable and self-motivated with the ability to multitask and manage/prioritize deadlines.

-- Excellent project and time management skills with attention to detail, accuracy and timely follow through.
+• Excellent project and time management skills with attention to detail, accuracy and timely follow through.

-- Technologically savvy and able to learn new digital platforms.
+• Technologically savvy and able to learn new digital platforms.

-- Excellent interpersonal skills and the ability to interact professionally and collegially with colleagues, donors, venue partners, the general public, and others.
+• Excellent interpersonal skills and the ability to interact professionally and collegially with colleagues, donors, venue partners, the general public, and others.

-- Strong written and oral communications skills, with the ability to speak publically and a willingness to be a face of the Festival.
+• Strong written and oral communications skills, with the ability to speak publically and a willingness to be a face of the Festival.

-- Ability to work calmly under pressure.
+• Ability to work calmly under pressure.

-- Familiarity with Microsoft Office, Google Drive, Dropbox, AirTable and comfortable on Mac OS X prefered.
+• Familiarity with Microsoft Office, Google Drive, Dropbox, AirTable and comfortable on Mac OS X prefered.

-- Video editing skills with a basic knowledge of Adobe Creative Suite strongly encouraged.
+• Video editing skills with a basic knowledge of Adobe Creative Suite strongly encouraged.

 Background

 Launched in 1993, the Environmental Film Festival in the Nation’s Capital (DCEFF) is the largest and longest-running showcase for environmental films in the United States.
 Each March, our signature Festival presents more than 100 documentary, narrative, and short films from around the world in venues across greater Washington, D.C.
 Alongside the screenings, we offer panels and special events featuring filmmakers, subject matter experts, and other invited guests to foster dialogue and deepen engagement.
 We also offer a full slate of year-round programming, such as our signature Youth Program for D.C. public and charter school students and regular community-based screenings, including both first-run and encore Festival presentations.
-A leading D.C. cultural institution, we were named Best Film Festival in D.C. by Washington City Paper readers 2019-2021 and honored with the 2017 D.C.
+A leading D.C. cultural institution, we were named Best Film Festival in D.C. by Washington City Paper readers in 2019, 2020, 2021, and 2022 and were honored with the 2017 D.C.
 Mayor’s Award for Excellence in Creative Industries.

 How to Apply

-Interested candidates should submit a brief cover letter and résumé to samantha@dceff.org.
+Interested candidates should email a brief cover letter and résumé directly to monica@dceff.org.
 The Environmental Film Festival in the Nation’s Capital (DCEFF) is an Equal Opportunity Employer.
 Job applicants are considered with no discrimination on the bases of race, religion, color, sex (including pregnancy, gender identity, and sexual orientation), parental status, national origin, age, disability, family medical history or genetic information, political affiliation, military service, or other non–merit-based factors.